- Carl Rogers

 -

-In this moment, a lack of connection to self in a meaningful way.
+At this time, a lack of connection to self in a meaningful way.
 Many people don't really love or have a very good sense of who they are, so they are over anchored to beliefs, and opinions.
+When we have reverence for self, we have reverence for all life.

 -

-Too many, to mention but most recently, the peanut butter falcon movie, the book Red, Hot & Holy by Sera Beak.
+Too many, to mention but most recently, The Peanut Butter Falcon (movie), the book Red, Hot & Holy by Sera Beak, another book, The Love Song of the Universe.
+Stan Walker's song I AM.